 Achievements and Innovation

 • Recently emphasis is given to the features of chemical reactions under non-isothermal conditions and the influence of heating rate on the course of chemical reactions.
-It was established for a number of heterogeneous systems that the heating rate has a decisive role in the direction of the reaction, its kinetic laws, and also on the microstructure of the formed solid products.
-It was shown that rapid heating of initial substances plays a crucial role also in providing favorable conditions for self-sustaining propagation for a number of reactions with the participation of solids;
+It was established for several heterogeneous systems that the heating rate has a decisive role in the direction of the response, its kinetic laws, and also on the microstructure of the formed solid products.
+It was shown that rapid heating of initial substances plays a crucial role also in providing favorable conditions for self-sustaining propagation for several reactions with the participation of solids;

 • New mathematical models on reaction-diffusion with unified boundary conditions were developed with the possibility of computer visualization.
 For the first time solid-phase diffusion coefficients of carbon and silicon in a series of transition metals' carbides and silicides phases were determined within a wide temperature interval;